jkxyz/joshkingsley.me/site/src/blog/publishing-static-site-nix.md

 nginx configuration with automatic SSL provided by Let's Encrypt.
 The first virtual host is configured with a `root` pointing to the build directory in our site package.
 The second redirects all requests to the domain without the "www".

+Another mind bomb: if we removed that line starting with `root =` from the file, Nix would never attempt to build our static site.
+Even though we've included it in the file with the call to `pkgs.callPackage`. `callPackage` just returns a derivation, and when we coerce a derivation to a string we get a path to where its output _would be_ in the Nix store, but it's not been built yet.
+Something like: `/nix/store/sha256hashoftheinputs-site`.
+We declare a dependency on that derivation through simple string interpolation.
+When Nix sees a string starting with `/nix/store`, it knows it's a derivation which needs to be built.
+Nix is lazily evaluated!

 Now we can add it to the list of modules in our system: